Tallest of all North American peaks, Mount McKinley is famous for its unforgiving weather. Read more →

 What is the weather going to be like during my visit?
 When talking about weather, “summer” means late May through early September.
 Average summer temperatures range from 33 to 75 degrees Fahrenheit.
 While rare, it has been known to snow in July, so be prepared for cold weather.
 June through August are the rainiest months, although yearly … Continue reading

 What is the difference between National Park and Preserve?
-A National Park is an area of unusual scenic or historic interest owned by the federal government and administered by the National Park Service, U.S. Department of the Interior, to conserve the scenery, the flora and fauna, and any natural and historical objects within its boundaries … Continue reading
+A National Park is an area of unusual scenic or historic interest owned by the federal government and administered by the National Park Service, U.S. Department of the Interior.
+Mission: The National Park Service preserves unimpaired the natural and cultural resources and values of the national park … Continue reading

 Guests are responsible for bringing appropriate outdoor clothing and mountaineering gear.
 This packing list will help to ensure you have everything you need for your adventure.
 Plan your travel wardrobe around informal and comfortable clothing.